Manufacturing Engineer, Rolls-Royce

 I knew that in order to become a chartered engineer I needed to have at least four years of work experience and undertaking an apprenticeship allows me to build some of that experience.

 Furthermore, in terms of direct experience, it would put me ahead of my peers at university and eliminate the need for a student loan.
 Being an apprentice provided me with the flexibility to: move around the different departments, undertake various technical and practical projects within Rolls Royce and develop a professional network whilst improving my confidence.

-Earlier this year I moved jobs within Rolls Royce and am now working as a Repair Capability Manufacturing Engineer in Rolls-Royce Engine Overhaul Services, based in Derby.
-This role consists of developing and implementing methods that can be used to repair various components from a jet engine.
 The main thing I enjoy is the fact that I can go into work and see various jet engines being stripped and assembled ready to dispatch to the customer; I think about where these jets end up, and it is just mind-blowing!

 What excites me about my job is being able to identify a problem or an improvement idea and having the support from the team and stakeholders to resolve it in a timely manner.